elves/elvish.io/src/learn/cookbook.md

     b
     ```

-    Note: If you run `echo "a\nb"` in bash or zsh, you might get the same
+    **NOTE**: If you run `echo "a\nb"` in bash or zsh, you might get the same
-    result (depending on the value of some options), and this might lead
+    result (depending on the value of some options), and this might lead you
-    you to believe that they support C-like escape sequences in double quotes
+    to believe that they support C-like escape sequences in double quotes as
-    as well.
-This is not the case; bash and zsh preserve the backslash in
+    well.
+This is not the case; bash and zsh preserve the backslash in double
-    double quotes, and it is the `echo` builtin command that interpret the
+    quotes, and it is the `echo` builtin command that interpret the escape
-    escape sequences.
+    sequences.
+This difference becomes apparent if you change `echo` to
+    `touch`: In Elvish, `touch "a\nb"` creates a file whose name has a
+    newline; while in bash or zsh, it creates a file whose name contains a
+    backslash followed by `n`.

 *   Elementary floating-point arithmetics as well as comparisons are builtin,
     with a prefix syntax: